Niklas Hagman: Personal life

 Hagman's father Matti was the first Finnish player to play in the NHL, and they are the first Finnish father and son to have played in the League.
 His uncle is Kai Haaskivi, a retired professional football (soccer) player and former member of the Finnish national team and his cousin is the actor Olli Haaskivi.
 Hagman announced his engagement to Finnish model and first runner-up of Miss Finland 2003, Piritta Hannula, in Spring 2005.
 They were married on July 8, 2006, in Helsinki.
 They have a son named Lukas, born in February 2007.
 Their daughter Lila was born in September 2009.
-In March 2018 Niklas and Piritta Hagman filed a request for divorce.
+In March 2018, Niklas and Piritta Hagman filed a request for divorce.
 The divorce became legal in December same year.

+In 2019, Hagman was a contestant on the third season of Selviytyjät Suomi, the Finnish version of Survivor.
+He was the second person voted out on the fifth day of the season, placing 15th.